With Totango's Jira connector, you can import tickets data into Totango.

 Add application name (“Totango” for example), agree with Atlassian terms and click on Create button

-Go to “Authorization” tab and and add the Totango call back URL: “https://app.totango.com/auth/connector/callback”
+Go to the “Authorization” tab and set up the Totango call back URL: “https://app.totango.com/auth/connector/callback”

 Go to "Settings" and Copy the Client ID and Secret.
 Paste them in the Totango Connection window